-Critical Mass is a mass participation project which will form a new dance company of disabled and non-disabled young people to show how genuine inclusion can be achieved in huge events such as the Commonwealth Games.
+Critical Mass is a mass participation dance project which will bring together disabled and non-disabled young people to show how genuine inclusion can be achieved in huge events such as the Birmingham 2022 Commonwealth Games.

 Collaborating with Birmingham 2022 to deliver the project will be Dance Xchange, Arts Connect and the Dance Development Leaders Group, a dedicated network of dance organisations across the West Midlands who have a commitment to developing dance participation.